irfanguvian/simple-queue-application/README.md

 # Queue Management System

-A responsive, real-time queue management frontend application built with Next.js and GraphQL.
+A responsive, real-time queue management frontend application built with Next.js and REST API.
 This application demonstrates a queue system that allows users to join queues, check their status in real-time, and join rooms when available.

 ![Queue Management System](public/queue-screenshot.png)